We process these files continuously — not as static datasets

 On the roadmap

-• Additional national commercial payers, prioritized by client pull
+• Additional commercial payers prioritized by client request

-National, with the important caveat that file completeness varies by payer, state, and plan type.
+We currently cover national networks from UnitedHealthcare and Cigna, along with regional payers in Arizona, Florida, Massachusetts, and Michigan.
 We're transparent about coverage on a per-engagement basis — we'd rather tell you the data is thin for a specific payer-state combination than paper over it.

 Most vendors in this space either sample the files (processing a subset of plans or providers), truncate them (dropping rare or edge-case records), or deliver them as flat API feeds that require the buyer to do their own analytical work.